Concerned about ARFID? Take our free screener

-Almost every kid goes through a picky eating phase at least once in their childhood.
-But when a child's range of acceptable foods becomes very narrow—to the point where they’ll only eat one brand of chicken nuggets and only if Dad makes it—and this persists for some time, it may be more than picky eating.
+Chances are you know someone, whether it's a friend, family member, or child, who could be considered a picky eater.
+But when a person’s range of acceptable foods becomes very narrow and specific—to the point where, for example, they’ll only eat one brand of chicken nuggets and only if Dad makes them,—and this persists for some time, there might be a bigger issue at play.

-Avoidant/restrictive food intake disorder (ARFID) can seem like an extreme form of picky eating, but it’s actually a serious eating disorder that can have significant negative consequences.
-Luckily, evidence-based treatment can effectively address the different forms of ARFID and prevent any negative consequences for your kid’s mental and physical health.
-Here’s what parents of picky eaters need to know.
+Avoidant/restrictive food intake disorder (ARFID) is a relatively new diagnosis that can sometimes seem like an extreme form of picky eating, but it’s actually a serious eating disorder that can have significant negative consequences.
+Luckily, evidence-based treatment can effectively address the different forms of ARFID disorder, prevent any negative mental or physical consequences, and help those struggling develop a healthier, more positive relationship with food.

 What is ARFID?

-Avoidant/restrictive food intake disorder is defined as a disturbance in eating or feeding behaviors that's not driven by the fear of weight gain or body dysmorphia that accompanies other eating disorders.
+Avoidant/restrictive food intake disorder is defined as a disturbance in eating or feeding behaviors that's not driven by the fear of weight gain or body image concerns that accompany other eating disorders.

-In layman's terms, this means people with ARFID eat very little and a very small variety of food, but it’s not due to any body image issues or a desire to lose weight.
-The diagnosis captures a wide variety of feeding and eating challenges related to limiting food intake, and while it’s most commonly seen in young people, it’s not limited to children.
+In simpler terms, this means that people with ARFID disorder eat very little food, a very small variety of food, or both, but this isn’t due to any feelings about body image or a desire to lose weight.
+The diagnosis captures a wide variety of feeding and eating challenges related to limiting food intake, and while it’s often associated with young people, ARFID also affects adults.

 ARFID is less commonly known than other eating disorders.
-This is likely in part because it was only introduced into the Diagnostic and Statistical Manual of Mental Disorders (fifth edition) (DSM-V) in 2013, and partly due to the fact that it doesn’t fit the mold of more stereotypical eating disorders.
+This is likely in part because it was only introduced into the Diagnostic and Statistical Manual of Mental Disorders in 2013, and partly due to the fact that it doesn’t fit the mold of more stereotypical eating disorders.

-“This is the number one question I get from parents and other providers,” says Jessie Menzel, PhD, VP of Program Development for Equip.
-So let’s break down ARFID vs. picky eating.
+“This is the number one question I get from parents and other providers,” says Jessie Menzel, PhD, VP of Clinical Programs for Equip.
+So let’s break down what is ARFID vs. what is picky eating.

 “Picky eating is a developmental phase that's very much common for children to go through,” Menzel says.
-She explains that for a period of time, a child with picky or selective eating will refuse to eat certain foods.
-They may also be particular about:
+And while many children outgrow picky eating, it can also persist through teenage years and adulthood.
+Menzel explains that, at any age, someone with picky eating may refuse to eat certain foods and be particular about:

 • Which brands of foods they eat